pyOpenSci/software-peer-review/about/package-scope.md

   small packages solely to generate multiple submissions
 - Packages with fewer than approximately 1,000 non-comment, non-whitespace lines of code will receive additional scrutiny from editors
+- Note: Unit tests are not counted toward the 1,000 line minimum, but comprehensive test coverage is expected for all packages

 **Our approach to smaller packages:**